ajimoti/roles-and-permissions-documentation/docs/references/permission-enum-reference.md

 ```

 :::note
-Both illustrations above will return an instance of `\Tarzancodes\RolesAndPermissions\Collections\PermissionCollection`
+Both illustrations above will return an instance of `\Ajimoti\RolesAndPermissions\Collections\PermissionCollection`

 We will touch on how to work with the permission collection in _[the permission class](https://blah.com)_
 :::